-The Authority consulted with cooperating federal, state, and local agencies under NEPA and with trustee and responsible agencies under CEQA regarding specific resource areas associated with these agencies.
-Interested state, federal, and local agencies were also consulted throughout the process.
+The Authority consulted with federal cooperating agencies under NEPA; with trustee and responsible agencies under CEQA regarding specific resource areas associated with these agencies; and with other interested state, federal, and local agencies.

 Two cooperating agencies participated in the NEPA review process-USACE and the Surface Transportation Board.
 Other federal agencies have been involved and contributed to the environmental review, including: